 Molly Hatch, Deconstructed Lace: After Royal Copenhagen, USA, 2014

-Claiming the functional surface of the dinner plate as a painting surface, Deconstructed Lace sources the historic and beloved patterns of the Royal Copenhagen Porcelain Manufacturer.
+Claiming the functional surface of the dinner plate as a canvas, Deconstructed Lace sources historic tableware patterns from the Royal Copenhagen Porcelain Manufacturer.

 Dimensions: 96″ W x 99″ H x 1.5″ D